Town and parish councils

 They are seen as increasingly important in representing the views and needs of local communities.

 Town and parish councils are funded mainly by an annual levy on Council Tax.

 This amount, called the precept, is added to Council Tax, collected by Cheshire West and Chester Council and paid to town and parish councils.

 In the Cheshire West and Chester area there are currently 97 town and parish councils.
-The point of contact for each is the parish or town clerk.

 Information for town and parish councils

 The Council has a number exclusively for the use of town and parish council representatives:

 Officers at Cheshire West and Chester Council are encouraged to regularly liaise with and involve officers at the Cheshire Association of Local Councils (ChALC), a member-based organisation representing the interests of local councils and providing information and advice to those members.